TheHelias/signor-martini-portfolio/src/pages/blog/lorem-ipsum-dolor-situm-3.md

 Whereas, the dedicated GPU has its own memory (VRAM) for image processing, which means that it works faster than an integrated graphics card.

 There are two major GPU companies, NVIDIA and AMD.
-In my experience, NVIDIA cards are more compatible with video editing softwires Kindly note that the minimum GPU memory for video editing is 2GB; if you'll be editing on a software like Davinci Resolve I'll advise you start from 4GB.
+In my experience, NVIDIA cards are more compatible with video editing softwares Kindly note that the minimum GPU memory for video editing is 2GB; if you'll be editing on a software like Davinci Resolve I'll advise you start from 4GB.

 ### RAM (Random Access Memory)